Beyond the Town Beaches

 Montenegro's most popular beaches in Budva and Becici are easy to reach but packed in summer.
 The best swimming spots are the ones you need a car to get to, tucked behind headlands, down unmarked tracks, or at the end of gravel roads that buses cannot navigate.

 These twelve beaches are spread along the entire coast, from the Albanian border in the south to the Croatian border in the north.
 Some have beach bars and sunbed hire.
-Others are completely wild, with nothing but pebbles and clear water.
+Others are completely wild and reachable only on the gravel tracks where a rental car with a bit of clearance earns its place.
 Bring everything you need.

 Southern Coast: Ulcinj to Bar